Before You Start

 Very few quests are untouched by Living Skyrim.
 Whether it’s a location revamp like Bleak Falls Barrow Revisited, or a quest rewrite like Finding Helgi and Laelette, it’s unlikely you’ll play most quests the same as you would in vanilla.
 This isn’t even to mention all of the new quests added by Living Skyrim.
 See below for a complete list of quest-related changes and the new quests added by this list.

-It would take a tome to cover every single mod here, but there are a few to be aware of in particular: At Your Own Pace (Main Quest & Mage Guild), Timing is Everything, and Legacy of the Dragonborn.
-The first introduces an optional break into the main and mage guild questlines, giving you time to go do other things if you want a break from them.
+It would take a tome to cover every single mod here, but there are a few to be aware of in particular: Alternate Perspective modifies how the main quest begins in Living Skyrim 3.
+With any start except for the Dragonborn start, Helgen will remain intact as a fully functional town until such time that you decide to start the main story.
+To begin the main Skyrim story, go to Helgen and enter the inn.
+Due to a current bug with TrueHUD, you will have to skip a portion of the intro.
+To do so, go behind the counter and enter the basement.
+Go through a few locked doors until you exit to Skyrim, where you’ll find the Messenger dragon from the starting room.
+Speak with him and choose to skip the intro, and select the Keep when prompted.
+From there, At Your Own Pace (Main Quest & Mage Guild) and Timing is Everything will further introduce an optional break into the main and mage guild questlines, giving you time to go do other things if you want a break from them.
 You’ll need these breaks as there’s a significant difficulty spike between Bleak Falls Barrow and your first dragon fight as well as between the First Lessons quest and the expedition to Saarthal.
 Timing is Everything delays the DLCs (Dragonborn and Dawnguard, specifically) and various other quests until you are strong enough to take them on.

 Legacy of the Dragonborn of course requires no introduction, but if you’re somehow unaware, it adds a museum in Solitude that allows you to proudly display the various items you’ll find in Skyrim.
 It has a home for almost every unique item (and many non-unique items) as well as introducing its own questline, a new guild you can be the leader of, and its own player home.
 While Legacy of the Dragonborn is not a focus of Living Skyrim, every applicable patch has been included as well as The Curator’s Companion so you can easily identify items that go in the museum and you can reasonably expect to have a home for any and all items you come across.
 If collecting and hoarding items is your thing, Legacy of the Dragonborn is for you.